Hawaiian Saimin

 Toppings (see suggestions below)

-* Soba noodles can be found in the Asian food section of most grocery stores or in Japanese food specialty stores.
+* Soba noodles can be found in the Asian food section of most grocery stores, at Japanese food specialty stores, and online.
+To purchase online, click on the green link.

 In a large pot over medium-high heat, add 4 quarts of water and salt; bring to a boil.
 Add soba noodles and boil 4 to 6 minutes until al dente.
-Remove from heat, drain, and rinse under warm, running water.
+Remove from heat, drain, rinse under warm running water, and then set aside until ready to use.

 In a large pot over medium-high heat, add chicken broth and ginger; bring just to a boil.
 Reduce heat to low.
 Add soy sauce and your favorite toppings; simmer for 5 minutes longer or until toppings are cooked.
 Remove from heat.